datacarpentry/organization-genomics/GoodBetterBest.md

 #####Best

 Genomics Data Standards The Global Genome Biodiversity Network (GGBN) was formed in 2011 with the principal aim of making high-quality well-documented and vouchered collections that store DNA or tissue samples of biodiversity, discoverable for research through a networked community of biodiversity repositories.
-This is achieved through the GGBN Data Portal (http://data.ggbn.org), which links globally distributed databases and bridges the gap between biodiversity repositories, sequence databases and research results.
-Global Genome Biodiversity Network (GGBN): GGBN Data Standard Terms: http://terms.tdwg.org/wiki/GGBN_Data_Standard
+This is achieved through the <a href="http://data.ggbn.org"> GGBN Data Portal</a>, which links globally distributed databases and bridges the gap between biodiversity repositories, sequence databases and research results.
+Global Genome Biodiversity Network (GGBN): <a href="http://terms.tdwg.org/wiki/GGBN_Data_Standard">GGBN Data Standard Terms</a>

 ###Dates, times and temperatures